coldinfire/SmallFire/content/posts/MM_IM_Print.md

 **MIGO**
 In transaction MIGO the print version is available since note 315434.

-## 5. Field 'Print' (RM07M-XNAPR)
+### 5. Field 'Print' (RM07M-XNAPR)

 Check box on initial screen and header data screen of MB01.
-Is set from userparameter NDR = X.
+Is set from user parameter NDR = X.
 X has to be written in capital letters, otherwise basis error 00002 'please enter valid value' on initial screen.

 With this field it is possible to deactivate the printing of GR/GI slips (but not to deactivate mails)